wesbarnett/blog/_posts/2020-05-28-flask-actions.md

 ## Usage

-Now that you have it working, simply make updates to your code locally.
+Now that you have it working, simply make updates to your code and push.
 It's recommended you create another branch to work on development and only merge into master when it is ready for production.
 Anything pushed to the master branch will be automatically deployed to your EC2 instance, so be sure to test locally!
 To do that, you can install gunicorn and flask, as well as other necessary packages and run the following at the top level of your local copy of the repository: